Abuoblie/projectJava/README.md

                        this will install both Jdk and vscode on your system

                        Existing users will have to install jdk if they haven't?
+                             1. Open www.oracle.com/technetwork/java/javase/downloads/index.html in web browser.
+                             2. Click the Download JDK button.
+                             3. Follow the instructions provided by the web site.
+                             4. Run the installer and accept any defaults.

                    # Extensions
                         Java Extension Pack  - vscjava.vscode-java-pack